-Drilling Market-Oil prices remain strong, and we expect prices to remain high in the near future.
+Drilling Market-Oil and natural gas commodity prices continue to be strong, and we expect prices to remain high for the near future relative to historical price levels.
 Future price expectations have historically been a key driver for offshore drilling demand.
 However, the availability of quality drilling prospects, exploration success, relative production costs, the stage of reservoir development and political and regulatory environments also affect our customers' drilling programs.

-Prospects for our 32 High-Specification Floaters have improved substantially, with new and expected contracts resulting in a tight supply among this fleet during 2005.
-We have signed a number of new contracts or extensions for our High-Specification Floaters that reflect the increased activity in this sector.
-We entered into contract extensions for a five year program for the Deepwater Horizon, a 340 day program for the Transocean Marianas and a two year program for the Deepwater Millennium.
-We were also awarded two year contracts for both the Deepwater Discovery and the Deepwater Frontier, a four month contract for the Deepwater Expedition and a number of short-term contracts for the Sedco 709 and the Deepwater Discovery.
-In addition, Petrobras' board of directors approved the award of contracts for the Deepwater Navigator, Sedco 707, Sedco 710, Transocean Driller and Peregrine I for a combined total of 19 rig years, although the drilling contracts have not yet been executed.
-We continue to believe that, over the long term, deepwater exploration and development drilling opportunities in the Gulf of Mexico, West Africa, India and other market sectors represent a significant source of future deepwater rig demand.
-We continue to see a strong customer preference for using fifth-generation equipment in these deepwater areas, which we believe has led to a near-term shortage of these highest specification rigs.
-At August 2, 2005, 63 percent of our High-Specification Floater fleet days are contracted in 2006.
+Prospects for our 32 High-Specification Floaters continue to be robust.
+We have signed a number of new contracts or extensions for our High-Specification Floaters that reflect the strong activity in this sector.
+We have been awarded three-year contracts for the Discoverer Seven Seas, the Discoverer Spirit and the Deepwater Millennium, and two-year contracts for the Deepwater Pathfinder and the Deepwater Expedition.
+We have entered into contract extensions for a four-year program for the Transocean Arctic, a three-year program for the Polar Pioneer and a one-year program for the Transocean Leader.
+We continue to believe that, over the long term, deepwater exploration and development drilling opportunities in the Gulf of Mexico, West Africa and India and other emerging deepwater market sectors represent a significant source of future deepwater rig demand.
+We continue to see an appreciable customer preference for using fifthgeneration equipment in these deepwater areas, which we believe has led to a near-term shortage of these highest specification rigs.
+At November 2, 2005, 80 percent of our High-Specification Floaters fleet days are contracted in 2006.

 Our Other Floaters fleet, comprised of 23 semisubmersible rigs and one drillship, continues to benefit from improving activity levels in all regions.
-In the U.K. sector of the North Sea, five of our semisubmersible rigs have been recently contracted for durations of six months to 12 months and at dayrates ranging from \$140,000 to \$200,000.
+In the U.K. sector of the North Sea, our five most recent contract awards within this fleet have dayrates ranging from \$140,000 to \$250,000.
+These five contracts have varying commencement dates during 2005 and 2006 and some extend into 2007.
 Customer activity levels outside of the U.K. sector of the North Sea are expected to be stable to higher through 2006.
 We continue to evaluate contract opportunities that could result in the reactivation of up to three of our idle rigs.
-Should a decision be made to reactivate any of the idle units, they are not expected to be operational before 2006.
-At August 2, 2005, approximately 47% of our Other Floater fleet days are contracted in 2006.
+Should a decision be made to reactivate any of the idle units, they are not expected to be operational before the second quarter of 2006.
+At November 2, 2005, approximately 57 percent of our Other Floaters fleet days are contracted through 2006.